KrisMagical/sudo-make-me-a-website/README.md

 5. **Dependency Installation & Build**
     - Installs frontend dependencies and builds the static files (`front/dist`).
-    - Downloads Maven dependencies for the backend.
+    - Downloads Maven dependencies for the backend **and builds a standalone JAR** (using `./mvnw clean package -DskipTests`).
+This JAR will be used by the start script.

 6. **Ownership Adjustment**
     - Changes the project directory owner to `www-data:www-data` – a crucial step for production security.

-7. **Apache Virtual Host Generation** (with custom domain)
+7. **Apache Virtual Host Generation** (with custom domain and optional SSL)
     - **Prompts you for your domain name** (default: `magiccodelab.com`).
+    - **Prompts whether to enable SSL**.
     - Detects an available port for the backend (starting from 8080).
+    - If SSL is enabled, it checks that the required Apache modules (`proxy`, `proxy_http`, `rewrite`, `headers`) are enabled.
+If any are missing, it tells you how to enable them and exits.
     - Generates a complete Apache configuration file at `/etc/apache2/sites-available/your-domain.conf` with:
         - DocumentRoot pointing to `front/dist`
         - SPA routing (Rewrite rules)
         - Reverse proxy for `/api`, `/login`, and Swagger endpoints using the detected dynamic port
         - Correct `ServerName` and `ServerAdmin` based on your domain
+        - If SSL is enabled, it adds:
+            - SSL engine and certificate directives
+            - `RequestHeader set X-Forwarded-Proto "https"` so the backend knows the original request was HTTPS
+    - Writes the backend port to `.backend-port` for the start script to use.
     - Enables the site and reloads Apache.

+8. **OSS Configuration**
+    - Prompts for Aliyun OSS credentials (if you use cloud storage).
+Saves them in `.env.oss` (secured with `chmod 600`).

+9. **Spring Boot Proxy Headers**
+    - Adds `server.forward-headers-strategy=framework` to `application.properties` to make Spring Boot trust the `X-Forwarded-Proto` header.

 ### `start.sh` (run as `www-data`)
 This script **starts the backend service** in the background:

-- Checks Node.js version (required for frontend, but in production the frontend is served by Apache).
+- Checks for the built JAR file in `backend/target/`.
+If missing, it exits with a helpful message.
+- Loads OSS environment variables from `.env.oss`.
-- Starts the backend with `./mvnw spring-boot:run` (logs → `backend.log`).
+- Reads the backend port from `.backend-port` (created by `configure.sh`).
+- Stops any previous backend process using the PID file, and also forcibly kills any process still holding the port (to avoid "address already in use" errors).
+- Runs the JAR with `java -jar` and passes the `--server.port` argument, ensuring the real Java process PID is recorded.
-- Saves the process PID to `backend.pid` for easy management.
+- Saves the PID to `backend.pid` for easy management.
 - Verifies that the frontend static files (`front/dist`) exist (they were built by `configure.sh`).

 ---